 Your Email Marketing

 The FiComm team is back with your daily update from Inbound17, where marketers are discussing the future of marketing.
 A common theme, though, is the need to talk about the past – as in, what no longer works.
 SEO is still a thing, but not keyword SEO.
 Direct mail is making a comeback as individual tracking codes increase in popularity.
-But nothing is quite so contentious as email.
+But nothing is quite so contentious as email marketing techniques.
 We in the marketing industry are always so eager to tackle the newest, most innovative way to engage with our audience, there’s a pretty wide margin of error in this space.
 More so than any other marketing pillar, email is built on trust.
 Your subscribers and lists have given you permission to communicate directly with them, and it’s an avenue that – when implemented correctly – can leverage a brand’s referrals.

 But if you get it wrong, that trust can evaporate in an instant.
 Amazon’s now notorious email was a hot topic at this year’s conference.
 This failed effort at personalization amused some, and deeply offended others.

 As an advisor, a large part of your job is keeping in touch with your clients.
 You can build relationships with the best of them, but as your business grows, scaling communications can be a challenge.
 In fact, many of our clients reach out to us to get a better hold of their email automation and marketing techniques.

 As a digital marketer, it blows my mind that so many advisors are still sending individual email updates.
 The most common excuse: automated emails aren’t personal enough for a client-based industry.
 I want to be very clear: you shouldn’t stop sending individual emails for personal information, but using an automated email system to send your sales messages and value propositions can help you manage your pipeline.

 There are four major email marketing techniques marketers currently use that are widely known to be successful: